-Before mounting the folding Jib assembly, wind speed indicator and / or hazard light (optional) including bracket must be completely removed from the jib head.
+Before extending the pullout section, wind speed indicator and / or hazard light (optional) including bracket must be completely removed from the jib head.

-At a later point, when the folding Jib is fitted, the hazard light and the rotor of the wind speed indicator must be fitted on to the head of the folding Jib.
+At a later point, when the pullout section is extended, the hazard light and the rotor of the wind speed indicator must be fitted on to the head of the folding Jib.